How to Pass Large Arrays Without Blocking the UI

 performance.mark('serialize-start');

-The structured clone algorithm guarantees data safety but incurs heavy CPU cycles.
-It allocates a temporary duplicate in memory before garbage collection runs.
-Expect a 2x peak memory spike during the handoff phase.
+The structured clone algorithm allocates a temporary duplicate in memory before garbage collection reclaims it.
+Expect a 2x peak memory spike during the handoff phase for structured cloning.

 Implementing Zero-Copy Transfer with ArrayBuffer

-The postMessage() API accepts a second argument: the transfer list.
-Passing the buffer here triggers an ownership swap.
-The original reference becomes detached immediately.
-Its byteLength drops to zero.
+The postMessage() API accepts a second argument — the transfer list.
+Including the buffer there triggers an ownership swap.
+The original reference becomes detached immediately: byteLength drops to zero.
 The worker receives the exact memory block without copying.
-Deep dive into the pointer swap mechanics in Transferable Objects & Zero-Copy.

 // main.js